 Imperial Citadel of Thăng Long, Hanoi

-In mid-1945 the Citadel was used by the Imperial Japanese Army to imprison over 4000 French colonial soldiers captured during the Japanese coup d'état in French Indochina in March 1945.
+A significant but grim chapter in the Citadel’s history occurred in mid-1945 when it was used by the Imperial Japanese Army to detain over 4,000 French colonial soldiers during the Japanese coup d'état in French Indochina.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Hanoi.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.